 The WFRP sales closing date for the New England states is March 15.
 To obtain coverage good records are needed.
 In addition to an application form, producers will need:

 - A whole-farm history report showing historical revenues and expenses with supporting information; and

 - A farm operations report showing intended production plans for the farm during the insurance year.

 A revised farm operations report is due on July 15, noting any significant changes for the farm.

-For More Information on the Whole-Farm Revenue Protection program
+More Information on the Whole-Farm Revenue Protection program:

 Written by Michael Sciabarrasi, Extension Professor (Retired), Agricultural Business Management, UNH Cooperative Extension.
-Updated by Paul Russell & Thomas Smiarowski, Agricultural Risk Management Consultants, UMass Extension.
+Updated by Paul Russell & Thomas Smiarowski, Agricultural Risk Management Educators, UMass Extension.